Free LPI 305-300 Exam Actual Questions & Explanations

 Which topics in 305-300 typically carry the most exam weight?

-What hands-on experience is most valuable for preparing for this exam?
+What hands-on experience is most important before taking the exam?

-What are common mistakes that cause candidates to lose points on 305-300?
+What are common mistakes that cost candidates points on 305-300?

 Question No. 1